UffizziCloud/docs/docs/integrate-with-ci.md

 If you're using an external CI provider, such as GitHub Actions, GitLab, or CircleCI, you will need to add a step to the end of your pipeline that will use Uffizzi to deploy your application to an on-demand test environment.
 Exact instructions will vary by provider, so the GitHub Actions guide shown below should be used as a general outline if you're using a different provider.

+You can see a complete example workflow using GitHub Actions [here](https://github.com/UffizziCloud/example-voting-app/blob/main/.github/workflows/uffizzi-previews.yml).

 ## <a id="cache-tags"></a>Output tags from your build step
- In this step, we'll add a lines to the build job of our workflow to output the tags of our container images.
+ In this step, we'll add a few lines to the build job of our workflow to output the tags of our container images.
 Later, we'll use these tags in our compose file.
-In GitHub Actions, this can be done with `outputs.tags`, as highlighted below.
+In GitHub Actions, this can be done with [`outputs.tags`](https://docs.github.com/en/actions/using-jobs/defining-outputs-for-jobs), as highlighted below.

 === "GitHub Actions"